peter6055/transurban-coding-exercise/README.md

 - **Integration testing**: There are several drawback of current integration testing:
     - The test is using real AWS resources, it will be costly when the test cases are increased, also it not efficiency compare to local testing environment.
-I will highly recommend to implement the local testing environment using `localstack` or `dynamodb-local` in the early stage of testing.
-Then move the deployment testing on the real AWS resources at later stage (staging).
     - The integration testing library is not stable as it is currently in alpha version.
-It is better to use the stable version of the library to ensure the test is reliable.
+It is better to use the stable version of the library to ensure the test is reliable. (e.g. `assertAtPath` is not working as expected)
     - I have bypass the access control when conducting the integration testing, it is better to implement the access control by `secret manager` or `VPC` to ensure the security of the system while doing testing.
 - **Testing approaches**:
     - The integration testing is not fully automated, it is better to have a CI/CD pipeline to run the integration test automatically when the code is pushed to the repository.
+    - Seeking an alternative way to test the integrating between Lambda and DynamoDB is necssary, as the current integration testing library is not stable.
+      - I will highly recommend to implement the local testing environment using `localstack` or `dynamodb-local` in the early stage of testing.
+Then move the deployment testing on the real
+        AWS resources at later stage (staging).
+      - Implemented other testing approaches such as `E2E testing` to test the whole system from the user perspective.

 ## Assumptions